 The other thing I’m struggling with is where I stand on the continued use of the term postfeminism.
 While, as I’ve said, I think in one sense that – even with the new visibility of feminism – a postfeminist sensibility has actually tightened its hold in contemporary culture, has made itself virtually hegemonic, I also recognize that the key difference is in the way that those elements co-exist with a new alacrity (albeit unevenly spread) to identify as feminist.
 My ambivalence then isn’t about whether postfeminism still exists as a critical object – it does!
-Just as a postracial sensibility can co-exist with widespread activism by people of colour.
+(Just as a postracial sensibility can co-exist with widespread activism by people of colour.)
 The ambivalence is in using the term – which for new generations (of students) makes little sense.
 In my media class this last semester I started with five ‘foundational’ sessions for thinking about contemporary media ranging over neoliberalism, thinking intersectionally, LGBTQ struggles over visibility, etc – and I placed the lecture on postfeminism before the one on feminism which made every kind of sense to me in thinking about the current moment but was decidedly weird for the students!
 I know because they told me!
 There are so many criticisms now of the idea of a postfeminist media culture, especially in our brand culture in which there is a hunger for the new in academia as much as anywhere else.
-Should I abandon the word – if not the attachment to interrogating a sense-making characterised by relentless individualism, that exculpates the institutions of patriarchal capitalism and blames women for their disadvantaged positions, that renders the intense surveillance of women’s bodies normal or even desirable, that calls forth endless work on the self, that centres notions of empowerment and choice whilst enrolling women in ever more intense regimes of ‘the perfect’ (McRobbie, 2015).
+Should I abandon the word – if not the attachment to interrogating a sense-making characterised by relentless individualism, that exculpates the institutions of patriarchal capitalism and blames women for their disadvantaged positions, that renders the intense surveillance of women’s bodies normal or even desirable, that calls forth endless work on the self, that centres notions of empowerment and choice whilst enrolling women in ever more intense regimes of ‘the perfect’ (McRobbie, 2015)?
 I would understand this now in terms of a gendered neoliberalism.
 I would love to know your thoughts.

 Catherine: I think that maintaining postfeminism as a critical concept is key and crucial – not just for understanding the past but also for understanding the current permutations of mediated feminist discourse.
 But, again, I might also argue that the sensibility has undergone some significant transformations, which have facilitated the rise of what I call neoliberal feminism and what Sarah calls popular feminism.
 The very fact that feminism is being avowed in the mainstream and popular cultural landscape seems, to me, to point to some kind of shift that needs to be taken into account.
 In other words, going back to my earlier question: is the cultural work that the new and very visible feminism doing exactly the same as the cultural work that the postfeminist sensibility was carrying out?
-I guess that would by my question.
+I guess that would be my question.

 My sense is that we are experiencing a care crisis in the Anglo-American world, and that this has to do with the way in which neoliberal rationality is colonizing ever more domains of our lives.
 I do also think neoliberal rationality needs a distinctive discursive register of reproduction and care work, which neoliberal feminism currently provides.
 So this was one of the ways I tried to account for the resurgence of feminism in the public domain.